AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/04.logcat/docs.en.md

 5. Send this log to our [Support Team](support@adguard.com)

->Note: It is advisable to specify the HelpDesk order number or the GitHub request number.
+>Note: Our support team will process your ticket much faster if you specify the HelpDesk ticket number or the GitHub issue number in your message to support.

 # Additional Instruction (for old Android versions)
-For troubleshooting problems with crashes a regular log is almost always not enough.
-In such cases to identify the origin of the problem we need the system log.
-Below is the instruction how to collect and get it.
+On old Android devices there is no such option to take a bug report automatically.
+It has to be done manually by following this instruction:

 **Part #1: prepare the device**